hfboyce/tableau_course/lessons/tableau1.md

 <br>
 <br>

 7\.
-Let's convert it to a verticle bar chart.
+Let's convert it to a vertical bar chart.
 On the toolbar right above **Columns** you'll see a *Swap rows and columns** icon.
 This transposes your graph.

 <img src="imgs/transposetrees.png"  width = "85%" alt="404 image" />